-At the start of the year, you should elect one class representative.
-Working with the two MSc reps, your rep will be responsible for keeping in touch with all the members of the class throughout the year.
+At the start of the year, you should elect two class representatives.
+The reps, who will work with the rep. for students taking the MPhil in Modern South Asia, will be responsible for keeping in touch with all the members of the class throughout the year.
 The reps act as the link between staff and students; they represent the opinions and views of the class.
 The forum for communicating these views to the teaching staff is the Graduate Joint Consultative Committee (GJCC) meetings, which will usually take place on Wednesday of Week 4 each term and are where reps are asked to report any relevant feedback.
 The student reps are also invited to join the open business of the Teaching Commitee meetings, which will also take place on Wednesday of Week 4 each term.
 The reps might also independently organise study groups/revision groups as well as social events and assist with the organisation of special events such as film nights.
 Reps might also want to co-ordinate renuions or alumni contact groups for those interested once the year is up.